Homological dimension of simple pro-p-Iwahori--Hecke modules: Introduction

 Finally, we examine in Subsection \ref{zcharsection} what can be said when an $\cH$-module has a central character.
 We prove that if such a module has finite projective dimension, the resolution of Ollivier--Schneider actually gives a projective resolution in the full subcategory of $\cH$-modules with the given central character.
 This implies, in particular, the following fact: if $p\nmid|\pi_1(G/Z)|$, where $Z$ denotes the connected center of $G$, and $\mm$ is a simple $\cH$-module which has finite projective dimension over $\cH$, then the projective dimension of $\mm$ is in fact equal to the rank of $G$ (without any semisimplicity hypotheses).

 \textbf{Acknowledgements}.
 I would like to thank Noriyuki Abe, Rachel Ollivier, and Marie-France Vign\'eras for several useful conversations and feedback.
+I would also like to thank the anonymous referee for helpful comments.
 During the preparation of this article, funding was provided by NSF grant DMS-1400779 and an EPDI fellowship.